 The Audits and Inspections Unit (AIU) produces a monthly report evaluating Supervisory Notes that indicate whether supervisors are reviewing the EIS data of deputies under their command.
-The inspection looks for indications that supervisors made entries for each person they supervise with regard to two randomly selected BWC videos, provide one EPA note, make two supervisor entries, and indicate that the supervisor has reviewed their deputies' EIS statuses.
+The inspection looks for indications that supervisors made entries for each person they supervise with regard to two randomly selected BWC videos, provide one EPA note, make two supervisor entries, and indicate that the supervisor has reviewed their deputies' EIS status.
 The compliance rates reported by MCSO are based on a matrix developed for this inspection.
-For this quarter, the reported compliance rates range from a high of 99.5% in January, to 94% in February.
-We compute our compliance rates based upon what we consider significant deficiencies related to Order requirements.
-Our computed compliance rate for January was 98% and for February was 89%.
-While these difference in compliance rates are not often large, they may be consequential as indicators of training needs, policy deficiencies, or overall compliance with the Court Order.
+For this quarter, the reported compliance rates reported were 100% for each month.
+We calculate our compliance rates based upon what we consider significant deficiencies related to Order requirements and any case reviewed with a significant deficiency impacts the compliance rate; however, during this reporting period, our computations align with those of MCSO.
 AIU continues to send BIO Action Forms to the Districts with deficiencies, and we have always had the opportunity to review these forms when requested.